-While there is a variety of benefits that beacons deliver, there are 5 in particular that are worth mentioning here.
+While there is a variety of benefits that beacons deliver, there are five in particular that are worth mentioning here.

 First-generation beacons were about the size of an apple.

 Now, beacons come in a variety of shapes, sizes, and colors.
-Some are even UV and water resistant so that they can withstand the outdoor elements.
+Some are even UV and water-resistant, so they can withstand the outdoor elements.